C0Florent/smart_makefile/README.md

 ## live_demo

 The simplest version of a scalable Makefile which tracks dependencies and updates object files when needed.
 It was built live during a presentation, and actually only consists in the "simple" Makefile of *example1* with 4 actual code lines added

+---

+## Resources

+This build system is inspired by [this article](https://make.mad-scientist.net/papers/advanced-auto-dependency-generation/) written by Paul D. Smith.
+You can check out his website at https://mad-scientist.net/

+If you have any question on how this works or how to make improvements for your own usage, make sure to check out the [GNU make documentation](https://www.gnu.org/software/make/manual/), which is very structured and accessible in many different formats.